jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 The absence of a spike is represented by :math:`S_{\rm out}=0`, and the occurrence of a spike is :math:`S_{\rm out}=1`.
 Here, the spike occurs at :math:`S_{\rm out}(t=162)=1`.

 If you are wondering why each of these entries is stored as a tensor, it is because soon we will simulate large scale neural networks.
-Each entry will contain the spike responses of many neurons.
+Each entry will contain the spike responses of many neurons, and tensors can be loaded into GPU memory to speed up the training process.

 If :math:`I_{\rm in}` is increased, then the membrane potential approaches :math:`U_{\rm thr}` faster: